Tatenda-Prince/CloudOps-Automated-Infrastructure-Deployment-with-Terraform-CI-CD/README.md

 6.1 Modify the Node.js App

-6.1.1.Open the Terraform user_data script inside main.tf.
+6.1.1.Open the Terraform user_data script inside `main.tf`.

-6.1.2.Find the echo command that creates app.js.
+6.1.2.Find the echo command that creates `app.js`.

 6.1.3.Change the message from